You can get from Copenhagen to Berlin by train, bus or flight.

-Yes, there are direct services available from Copenhagen to Berlin with the following travel companies:
+Yes, there are direct routes from Copenhagen to Berlin with the following travel companies:

-Direct services tend to save you time and add more convenience in getting you to Berlin as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets from Copenhagen to Berlin.
+Direct services to Berlin tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.

-When planning your trip from Copenhagen to Berlin, it’s good to keep in mind what tickets to book and their prices in the next 7 days:
+When planning your trip from Copenhagen to Berlin, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:

 However, we recommend buying tickets from Copenhagen to Berlin online a few months in advance to get the best deals and save money on your upcoming journey.